aryanrathore1012/Customer_classifier/README.md

 * cluster 3 - orange - "broke shopoholics" - these customers have an AI of 0-40k but an SS of 60-100 (they are broke but spend a lot money)
 * cluster 4 - blue - "broke savers" - these customers have an AI of 0-40k and SS of 0-40 (they dont earn as much and are not intrested)

- 	🖍️ many more insights have been done in the
+ 	🖍️ many more insights have been done in the mail_analysis_and_model_selection.ipynb

 # ⛔ Limitations